Magform/magform.dev/_posts/2024-01-19-home-lab-idea.md

 Utilizing the Raspberry Pi 3B, I'll enhance my 3D printer experience by implementing Klipper and Mainsail, potentially using [Printd](https://github.com/mkuf/prind) for configuring and controlling everything.

-### Router
+### HomeHub

-The Fodemm F10 MiniPC will serve as an always-on machine, providing more than just routing capabilities.
-It will also host various monitoring tools, smart home applications, and utility services:
+The Fodemm F10 MiniPC is set up for constant operation, providing a platform for various monitoring tools, smart home applications, and utility services (like VPN and AP).

 #### Monitoring